Akhtar Mohiuddin

+Playing career

+Mohiuddin played for several Balochistan clubs and represented Balochistan and Quetta Division at the National Football Championship.
+He also played for departmental teams such as Pakistan Customs and House Building Finance Corporation.

 Managerial career

+Akhtar served as physical trainer of Pakistan tennis team in the 1991 Davis Cup in Jordan, and the Pakistan national hockey team during their tour to Malaysia in 1992.

+Mohiuddin earned a football coaching diploma from Germany in 1993.
+That diploma was later declared by the AFC equivalent to its Licence B. He later served as coach and chief selector of the Balochistan football team.
+He also coached Afghan Chaman.

+Pakistan

-When Salman Sharida quit as Pakistan manager in 2007, Mohiuddin was given the role 2 months before the 2010 World Cup qualifiers.
+Mohiuddin served as assistant coach of the Pakistan national team under head coach Salman Sharida between 2006 and 2007.
+In April 2007, he coached Pakistan Football Federation XI at the E. K. Nayanar Memorial Gold Cup in India.
+When Sharida quit as Pakistan manager in 2007, Mohiuddin was given the role 2 months before the 2010 World Cup qualifiers.
 Pakistan had to face Asian champions Iraq.
 Pakistan were defeated 7-0 in the first leg but they were able to hold Iraq to a goalless draw in the second leg.

 After the second leg draw, Mohiuddin was retained as manager for the rest of the 2008 fixtures.
 Pakistan played a two-match away series against Nepal in late March as preparation for the 2008 AFC Challenge Cup qualifiers.
 Pakistan lost the first match 2-1, despite leading for most of the match, after two late goals for Nepal.
 They bounced back however, in the second match and won 2-0.

 They then travelled to Taipei for 2008 AFC Challenge Cup qualifiers where Pakistan were favourites to qualify for the main round.
 Pakistan first faced Chinese Taipei, and they came back from 1-0 down to eventually win the game 2-1.
 However, in the next game, Sri Lanka defeated Pakistan 7-1 on the back of a hat trick from Kasun Jayasuriya.
 In the final game, a dead rubber, Pakistan defeated Guam 9-2, achieving victory by the widest margin in Pakistan's history.

 The 2008 SAFF Championship would prove to be Mohiuddin’s last tournament as manager when Pakistan failed to go beyond the group stages, losing 3-0 to Maldives, 2-0 to India and 4-1 to Nepal.

+Pakistan U23

-He briefly returned as the Pakistan manager for the 2010 Asian Games with Graham Roberts as a coaching consultant.
+He briefly returned as the Pakistan U23 manager for the 2010 Asian Games with Graham Roberts as a coaching consultant.
 The team performed poorly as Pakistan lost 3 of their matches and drew one and Mohiuddin was replaced afterwards.
+He also served as head coach of Quetta Zorawar at the 2010 Super Football League.

+PMC Club Athletico Faisalabad

 He was appointed the head coach of PMC Athletico for the 2011/12 season.
 PMC Athletico went on to finish 14th in the league, 3 points above the relegation zone.